pmorales4/project2-react-api/README.md

 - API: https://newsapi.org/v2/top-headlines?country=us&category=business&apiKey=63f2a4bf5bdd42b3bf1f0851aa78b335

-- API: Several different ones per section on website.
+- API: Several different ones per section on website. *[ERROR PRONE HERE AS YOU SHOULD HAVE 1 API AND LOOPING IT WITH DATA]*
 - User can click on news links.

 ![picture](src/images/IMG_87599.jpg)